 Silodosin (By mouth)

-Treats an enlarged prostate (also called benign prostatic hyperplasia or BPH).
+Treats problems caused by an enlarged prostate (benign prostatic hyperplasia, or BPH).
 This medicine is an alpha-blocker.

 When This Medicine Should Not Be Used

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - It is best to take this medicine with food or milk.

 - If you have trouble swallowing the capsule, you may open the capsule and pour the medicine into a small amount of cool or room temperature applesauce.
 Stir this mixture well and swallow it right away (within 5 minutes) without chewing.
 Then drink a glass of cool water to make sure you swallow all of the medicine.

 - Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.